 Omega’s history stretches back over 170-years to 1848.
-During that time the brand has clocked up a string of innovations as well as providing the industry with a litany of iconic models.
+During that time the brand has clocked up a string of innovations as well as provided the industry with a litany of iconic models.
 Omega watches for men span virtually every corner of the brand’s extensive catalog, and some like the Speedmaster have achieved a truly legendary status within the industry.

 In modern times, Omega has gone from strength to strength, and today is just about the only manufacturer close to rivaling Rolex in terms of quality, output, and recognition.
 But what about Omega’s vintage watches?
-With more and more collectors scouring the archives for references from the past, we have put together a list of three models to act as a starting point for those searching out the best vintage Omega watches for men – the true old school classics.
+With more and more collectors scouring the archives for references from the past, we have put together a list of three models to act as a starting point for those searching out the best vintage Omega watches for men – the true old-school classics.

 The Best Vintage Omega Watches for Men